xcart/xcart-docs/_pages/kb_en/products/file_attachments.md

 3. The file will be added to the product
    ![att-3.png]({{site.baseurl}}/attachments/ref_0ZWKcob4/att-3.png)

-  You can add a file description, download the file or re-upload it it necessary.
+  You can add a file description, download the file or re-upload it if necessary.

   If you need to delete the file, click the _Trash_ icon next to it.